-The more you practice finding things to be grateful for, the more you find to be grateful for.
+And as a bonus, the more you practice finding things to be grateful for, the more you will find to be grateful for.
 You notice what you pay attention to.
-So, if you are consciously making an effort to find positive things and things to feel grateful for, the more you’ll find to feel grateful for.
+So, the more you consciously make an effort to notice and appreciate things to feel grateful for, the more you’ll find to feel grateful for.

 When you notice yourself slipping into a place of negativity and complaining, make a conscious effort to shift to gratitude instead.

 We live in a place with long, cold, snowy winters.
 I’m not someone who naturally enjoys cold or snow, so it’s easy for me to complain and think negatively about our weather.

 One night recently, it was cold and snowing and I noticed my knee-jerk, negative reaction.
 I caught myself immediately thinking “Great, more snow.
 I’m cold.
 I hate winter.” and so on.

 But now I practice catching myself and stopping those negative thought patterns, and finding something to be grateful for instead.

 On this night, I consciously made the choice to find something to be grateful for.
 I started noticing how beautiful the falling snow was, and the way the snow caught the light and made everything sparkle.
 Then I noticed how warm and cozy my coat and boots are.
 Then how crisp and fresh the air felt.